Tructivity/Tructivity-Blog/articles/how-to-create-ai-mind-map/index.md

 This works with ChatGPT, Gemini, Claude, or free alternatives like GLM, Kimi, and DeepSeek.
 You don't need a paid subscription to any of them to use this method.

-**Tip:** In our own testing, Kimi 2.6 Thinking and Claude Sonnet 4.6 have followed the formatting instructions most reliably, with noticeably fewer failed imports than other models.
-If you have access to either, they're a good first choice — though the method still works with any of the assistants listed above.
+**Tip:** Kimi 2.6 Thinking and Claude Sonnet 4.6 have followed the formatting instructions most reliably, they're a good first choice — though the method still works with any of the assistants listed above.

 ### Step 3: Paste the prompt as your first message